stcbus/pidgin/pidgin/resources/About/about.md

 ## Pidgin

 Pidgin is a messaging client based on libpurple which is capable of connecting to multiple messaging services at once.
-Pidgin is written in C using GTK+.
+Pidgin is written in C using GTK.
 Pidgin is released, and may be modified and redistributed,  under the terms of the GPL version 2 (or later).
 A copy of the GPL is distributed with Pidgin.
 Pidgin is copyrighted by its contributors, a list of whom is also distributed with Pidgin.
 There is no warranty for Pidgin.

 ### Helpful Resources